 As mentioned earlier, VoIP phones have a long list of features that traditional phones don’t have.
 This makes VoIP phones the perfect investment for businesses.
 More and more businesses are fast shifting to VoIP solutions for their communications today.
 For your VoIP system to work perfectly, you need to have the right equipment.
 We will go into the details of how to choose your VoIP phones and accessories, but first, take a look at how VoIP can be integrated into your business to gain unimaginable benefits.

 Connect VoIP to a CRM

 A great number of businesses that use CRM have their customer relationship management systems connected with their VoIP systems.
-When both systems are connected to each other, information from the VoIP system is available readily into the CRM for customer service representatives to look at.
-By looking at past call records, CSRs of your customer service and sales teams are better able to serve the customers.
-Availability of such data allows for stronger customers relations and loyalty.
+When both systems are connected to each other, information from the VoIP system is available readily in the CRM for customer service representatives to look at.
+By looking at past call records, the CSRs of your customer service and sales teams are better able to serve the customers.
+The availability of such data allows for stronger customer relations and loyalty.

 VoIP and Project Management

 Google defines communication as the most important aspect of making any project successful.
 In fact, all the large organizations today believe in the power of effective communication to make projects successful.
 However, when new people are made part of the project in the middle, the progress can come to a stop because the new member has to be explained everything.
 However, with the use of VoIP technology, all your voice communications can be recorded for the newcomer to listen to and grasp what the project is all about.

 You can connect your internal emailing system with VoIP to make the most of both technologies.
 For example, Microsoft Outlook can be connected with VoIP allowing you to create a database of your contacts and manage it with perfection.
 With such integration, you can always make your Microsoft Outlook contacts available on your phone system.
 Any audio messages sent by your customers can then be listened to from your Outlook software.
 This means you won’t necessarily have to be on the phone to listen to customers.